guidobouman/thesis/Documents/Thesis/Thesis.markdown

 [The World Wide Web Consortium](http://www.w3.org/)

 Since the creation of HTML 1 in 1989, the internet has been steadily improving.
 The community behind W3C has been working hard to get browsers to comply to their standards.
 More and more modern browsers are following the standards and are focused on adopting new technologies and standards as they arise.
 This behaviour is a great improvement.
 It has allowed for a lot of flaws to be tackled.
-Though there are still quite some flaws a browser vendor can't fix.
+Though there are still quite some flaws browser vendors can't fix (or haven't fixed yet).

+### Feature fragmentation
+Web browsers (like Netscape or Internet Explorer) began to add their own functionality to HTML.
+Most of the time not in line with the standards set earlier.
+This caused a lot of confusion among developers and browsers alike.
+Resulting in an era where developers had to adapt their code to nearly every browser on the market.
+The fragmentation of browser versions and their feature support appeared with the wide adoption of internet explorer 6 in the business sector.
+When version 7 released, version 6 was tightly integrated in many businesses and homes.
+Only a small part of the daily version 6 users upgraded to version 7.
+It turned out that giving the user the power over wether or not upgrading to a new version was a bad idea.
+It was the essence of browser version fragmentation.

+People tend to be unsure wether or not they should update, don't want to update because they don't trust new versions or just be plain lazy.
+A solution was not found until Google Chrome introduced the in-application updater.
+A trick which allowed browsers to seamlessly update their feature set without the need of users downloading new browser versions.
+With this solution browsers can adopt emerging technologies, while making sure that version fragmentation is being kept to a minimum.

 ### Semantics
 The internet is not easily readable by machines.
 The web unfortunately is not readable like a database with structured data.
 This is because of the loose structure in HTML.
 HTML was intended to be easy to use, flexible.
 But because it's so flexible, you can omit a lot of descriptional information about your data.
 For easy machine readability, computers need context and a specified set of rules.
 If a human reads an article on the internet, he could quickly distinguish the topic, writer and other data from the text.
 On top of that, based on the websites the user was browsing before, and the context of the current one, a lot of extra information could be extracted.
 Computers don't work this way.
 By default they're not flexible at all.
 Based on the rules mentioned before, they will try to interpret the data and it's structure, and grab everything they understand.
 When there's no ruleset, the computer does not understand the information.